TheNilesh/nils-keylogger/README.md

 ## Keylogger
 - Location `%AppData%\System\explorer.exe`
 - Form window is not hidden, instead small size at corner
-- Keylogs are encrypted with fixed ASCII shift +20
+- Keylogs are encrypted with encCoce=20 only if password is not blank
 - If sendTo = "none" then email is not sent

 ## Control Panel
+- Portable : Can be run from anywhere
 - Simplify modifying configuration files
 - Allow setting autorun using preferred method
-- Provides windows titles picker
+- Provides windows titles picker as well as type manually
 - Provided install button, which copies files to `%AppData%\System`
+- Hides Startup folder

 ## Send Mail
 - Location `%AppData%\System\WinUpdate.exe`